Is Sprout Social one of the most polished social media management tools out there?

 NapoleonCat

-NapoleonCat’s Homepage You might not have heard of NapoleonCat as much as other social media management tools, but it truly stands out for its engagement management and moderation.
+NapoleonCat’s Landing Page You might not have heard of NapoleonCat as much as other social media management tools, but it truly stands out for its engagement management and moderation.

 Although the community is smaller than that of well-known competitors, support is still beneficial.